 Dear RHESSI Collaborators,

-is likely in the next 24 hours.
+More B-class flaring is expected over the next 24 hours.

-The approximate position of the target region on 10-Nov-2017 at 19:30 UT is:
+The position of NOAA 12715 on 23-Jun-2018 at 14:30 UT is:

 See http://www.SolarMonitor.org for images and